Peter Gilmore (chef): Awards

 Since taking the helm in the kitchen at Quay, the restaurant was listed for five years in the World’s 50 Best Restaurants and most recently in 2015 was placed at 58th in the World’s 100 Best Restaurants.
-Quay has been awarded Three Chefs Hats for 14 consecutive years and named Restaurant of the Year five times in The Sydney Morning Herald Good Food Guide.
-It has three stars and has been awarded Restaurant of the Year three times in the Australian Gourmet Traveller Restaurant Guide.
+Quay has been awarded Three Chefs Hats for 18 consecutive years and named Restaurant of the Year six times in The Sydney Morning Herald Good Food Guide.
+It has three stars for 18 years and has been awarded Restaurant of the Year three times in the Australian Gourmet Traveller Restaurant Guide.

 In November 2014, The Fink Group was awarded the coveted 10-year tender of the iconic Bennelong Restaurant at the Sydney Opera House.
 Under the helm of Gilmore, the new restaurant opened on 1 July 2015 with a tri-level layout and showcases the flavour, diversity and quality of Australian produce.

 Personal life

 Gilmore was born and bred in Sydney, During his teen years he attended Cumberland High School.
 He is married to Kath and they have two sons.